warwickdatasciencesociety/week-5-datathon/README.md

-# Olympics Datathon - A Data Story-Telling Competition
+# Week 5 ML Hackathon

-## Welcome to the Datathon
+## Welcome to the Hackathon

-The Olympics Datathon is designed to be an entry level, language-agnostic mini "hackathon".
-The focus of the datathon will be the explorative data analysis - or as we like to call it data storytelling - of the given Olympics dataset*.
-We invite everyone who is interested in data science to participate, regardless of their technical background.
-This one day datathon offers an interesting dataset to explore, guidance along the way and free pizza!

-**Disclaimer**: This is an EDA and not a ML competition.

-*Dataset will be published on October 16th.
+*Dataset will be published on February 12th.

 *Spotted a mistake, dead link, or have suggestions for improvements?
 Message us using the [links below](#contact).*